They “heart” logistics.

 It was definitely a dog-eat-dog business.
 As new technologies arrived on the scene such as the automobile and telephone – local messengers fell by the wayside.
 As with any business legend, James stayed one step ahead, delivering goods by any means he could muster – on motorcycle, via automobile and by foot.
 The company even took the bold step of trying air delivery service in 1929, packages hitching a ride on privately-operated airlines.

-When it comes to impressive numbers, that’s just the proverbial tip of the iceberg for UPS.
-Worldwide, the company ships 4.1 billion packages annually, averaging 1.1 million pickups and 7.7 million deliveries every day.
+When it comes to impressive numbers, that’s just the proverbial tip of the iceberg for the company.
+Worldwide, UPS ships 4.1 billion packages annually, averaging 1.1 million pickups and 7.7 million deliveries every day.
 In addition to aircraft, UPS operates 96,394 of those familiar brown delivery vans, cars and motorcycles.
 Nearly 5,000 UPS Stores® support the company and it’s hard not to walk down a city street without seeing a UPS drop box.

 While logistics, distribution, transportation and freight continue to be its main business services, UPS has a legacy of bold innovation, expanding its services to include supply chain design and planning and financial services to help businesses grow and expand.

 While the company has indeed become a global giant, serving 220 countries and territories and every state in the union, it will always be known as a Washington State business legend – born out of the pioneer spirit and entrepreneurship that the state is so well known for.